 A Health Savings Account (HSA) is a tax-favored savings account that you put money into to help pay your deductible.
 An HSA must be paired with a high-deductible insurance plan.
-For 2016, the minimum annual deductible for an individual was $1,3050 and $2,700 for a family.
+For 2019, the minimum annual deductible for an individual was $1,3050 and $2,700 for a family.
 Also, maximum out-of-pocket limits in 2019 are $6,750 for an individual and $13,500 for a family.

 To qualify for an HSA you also can have not other primary health coverage, be enrolled in Medicare, or be claimed as a dependent on another’s tax return.
 There are several benefits to having an HSA.
 The first is that all contributions to your HSA are 100 percent deductible, up to the legal limit.

-For 2016 these annual limits are $3,350 for an individual, $6,650 for a family, and those who are 55 and older can contribute an extra $1,000.
+For 2019 these annual limits are $3,500 for an individual, $7,000 for a family.
+Those who are 55 and older can contribute an extra $1,000.
 The second advantage is that all withdrawals for qualified medical expenses are not taxed (this includes dental and vision).

 Other benefits are that your funds grow tax-free, and your balance can be carried over year to year.
 Finally, after you reach 65, you can make withdrawals from your HSA for any reason, without penalty.
 The biggest drawback to owning an HSA is that they are paired with high deductible plans, which means you will be subject much higher deductibles than most others.